gmonteith/farm-finance/README.md

 Vim is my preferred text editor and I typically have a vertically split window with the chapter/appendix/file I am working on in one window and the `master-wip.ms` open in the other.
-The `master-limited.ms` is uncommented to print the file I am editing, and any other files I maybe interested in.
+The `master-wip.ms` is uncommented to print the file I am editing, and any other files I maybe interested in.
 I have the following command in the "q" register:

 `:!groffer -ms master-wip.ms -Tpdf --groff > ~/tmp/worktest.pdf`